 Our unaudited condensed consolidated financial statements have been prepared in accordance with U.S GAAP.
-The preparation of these unaudited condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities as of the date of the unaudited condensed consolidated financial statements, as well as the reported revenues and expenses incurred during the reporting periods.
+The preparation of these unaudited condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities and so of the date of the unaudited condensed consolidated financial statements, as well as the reported revenues and expenses incurred during the reporting periods.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
-Our critical accounting estimates and assumptions are evaluated on an ongoing basis including those related to the: (i) realization of tax assets and estimates of tax liabilities; (ii) valuation of equity securities; (iii) fair value of derivatives; (iv) valuation of notes payable; (v) fair value of warrant liabilities; and (vi) allowance for unrecoverable advances.
+Our critical accounting estimates and assumptions are evaluated on an ongoing basis including those related to the: (i) realization of tax assets and estimates of tax liabilities; (ii) valuation of equity securities; (iii) fair value of derivatives; (iv) allowance for unrecoverable advances and (vii) fair value of derarnout liabilities; (vi) allowance for unrecoverable advances and (vii) fair value of the carrout liability.

 Actual results may differ from these estimates under different assumptions or conditions.
 We believe that the accounting policies discussed below are critical to understanding our historical and future performance, as these policies relate to the more significant areas involving management's judgments and estimates.
-Please refer to Note 2 in our accompanying unaudited condensed consolidated financial statements for the period ended March 31, 2022 included in this Form 10-O.
+Please refer to Note 3 in our accompanying unaudited condensed consolidated financial statements as of June 30, 2022 included in this Form 10-Q.